steven-solomon/soonernotfaster/content/posts/what-is-a-unit-test-anyway.md

 draft: true
 ---

+They say one unit test per function; You say one unit test per idea.
+Or maybe it’s the reverse.
+Since I started teaching developers test-driven development in 2010, I have rarely found a space where the definition of the word "unit" didn’t yield a giant debate—even around those folks who themselves are experienced TDD practitioners.
+Rather than retread the arguments around categories, I would like to focus on the outcome that having unit tests can create.

+The most important outcome of unit tests is that the intention for part of the system is communicated between software developers.
+Each test suite is a living document that makes it easy for engineers to see the element(s) being tested, the context, and the expectations for some functionality of the system.
+And its accuracy is verified when the tests pass.
+With the purpose of a unit test defined, we can talk about different strategies to make this intention clear: the parts of a unit test, how to structure a suite of tests, and how to reduce the test’s coupling to the implementation.

+# What is a unit

+A unit test can contain any number of classes or functions that represent the test subject.
+They should follow the constraints laid out by Robert Martin in his book Clean Code, namely that they should be Fast, Independent, Repeatable, Self-validating, and Timely.
+These criteria vastly limit what can be present in the context of a unit test.
+For instance a slow database query can't be within the execution path of the test subject or the test will not be fast.
+And if multiple tests interact with an external system that provides both read or write capabilities like a REST or GraphQL API then the tests won't be independent, making them likely to be flaky, flickering green and then red, with no change to the application code.

+So in general, a unit test does not include any elements that are outside the system being tested, this includes a database, external HTTP based API, interactions with the file system.
+However, a unit test can contain multiple collaborating objects if the test author wants to create tests that still have

 # What are the parts of a unit test

 Typically, you will hear engineers talk about three parts of a unit test—there are actually four which I will discuss in a moment.
 The three most discussed parts are the setup, the exercise of the system under test (SUT), and the verification.
 Teams will likely refer to this trio as “arrange-act-assert”.